 Evaluation

-Health Innovation Oxford and Thames Valley was commissioned to conduct independent evaluations for the trauma-informed programme activities over two years (2022-23 and 2023-24).
+HIOTV was commissioned to conduct independent evaluations for the trauma-informed programme activities over two years (2022-23 and 2023-24).
+HIOTV is also working in partnership with the trauma-informed team to develop a number of case studies around implementing trauma-informed approaches – see details below.

 Reports